Lady and Knight: Princess Cadance and Shining Armor are literally a bright lady and white knight.

 Pinkie Sense is supposed to be an aversion, and Twilight Sparkle insists it doesn't make sense (partly because it doesn't work like unicorn magic at all), but it's got its own simple logic: Pinkie Pie gets bodily reaction A, predicting an event of type X will happen soon.
 And as stated above, it would fit with the "inborn powers" rule.

 Magic Is Mental: Advanced Unicorn magic requires complete concentration.
-It's shown that stray thoughts can even cause magic to fail.
+Any sort of distraction, from a stray thought to being smacked on the horn, can cause a spell to fail.

 Magical Zebra: Zecora.
 Somewhat averted in the episode when Ponyville was invaded by parasprites, when Twilight Sparkle asked Zecora how to deal with them, and she ended up being no help whatsoever.